axibase/atsd/configuration/entity_views.md

 ![](images/entity_views_1.png)

-The entity view without table splitting is displayed as follows, with all entities places into one table:
+The entity view without table splitting is displayed as follows, with all entities placed into one table:

 ![](images/entity-view-split-empty.png)